 James tells the leadership team exactly what Enterprise Agility looks like and what their business will look like once they have got there.
-He provides a good visual model of what Agility looks like and does some work on their context and then tells them what the next steps are.
+He provides a good visual model of what Agility looks like, does some work on their context and then tells them what the next steps are.

 Everyone is glad to have James onboard because his confidence is contagious, and it appeals to everyone’s need to have certainty.
 After a few weeks it becomes obvious that the changes that James has asked for are going to require a behaviour change in the leadership team.
 This is received less graciously than the initial model diagrams and process upgrades.

-James holds a workshop in which the Sales Director walks out complaining of hippy tree-hugging ways of working and the Finance Director doesn’t understand why everyone else can’t change their behaviours because ‘quite frankly we pay them to do as they are told’.
+James holds a workshop in which the Sales Director walks out complaining of hippy tree-hugging ways of working.
+The Finance Director doesn’t understand why everyone else can’t change their behaviours because ‘quite frankly we pay them to do as they are told’.

-(This is the best case, as sometimes James adapts and just focuses his process change expertise on other people outside the leadership team and it can be 14 months before everyone finds out that the approach won’t work).
+(This is the best case, as sometimes James adapts and just focuses his process change expertise on other people outside the leadership team.
+In that case, it can be 14 months before everyone finds out that the approach won’t work).

 James was not asked to renew his contract and the team are now highly suspicious of anything to do with Agile.
 Next time they are going to call the essential improvements they still need to make something else.